summerhays/public_service_guide/federal.md

 Many work environments in city governments are notoriously toxic as well.

+The federal government has more advantageous pay for professionals early in their career.
+A recent graduate for instance can make ~72,000$.
+However, as mentioned above, there are only four pay raises of a few thousands dollars.
+The provincial government starts lower but ends higher, rewarding longevity in the position.

 ### Job types
 Although Quebec and the city of Montreal have larger job categories (e.g. professional, technician), this doesn't seem to be the case for the federal government.